 What is the course about?

-This course charts the post 1945 entrance of the United States into the Middle East and the power struggle which ensued with Britain as a consequence.
+This online course charts the post 1945 entrance of the United States into the Middle East and the power struggle which ensued with Britain as a consequence.
 The course pierces the official discourse on the transatlantic relationship and provides a different perspective on how to understand and explain the volatile politics of the region.

 What will we cover?